 Estimated reading time: 9 minutes

 If you’re a keen wine fan, the article below about top Hunter Valley wineries will be a perfect fit to read!
 The Hunter Valley is by most famous and visited Sydney wine region.
-Famed for its subtle Semillon, Chardonnay, and light-bodied Shiraz, Hunter wineries are less than two hour’s drive from Sydney to North.
+Famed for its subtle Semillon, Chardonnay, and light-bodied Shiraz, Hunter wineries are less than two-hour drive from Sydney to North.
 One of the best places closer to Sydney to visit on wonderful days such as early Autumn or Summer.

 There’s a wealth of wineries and boutique cellar doors in the Hunter Valley.
 The first vines were planted in 1825 by James Busby, making it the oldest wine-producing region of Australia.
 There are more than 150 wineries in Hunter Valley to explore and most of them will allow you to wander around to admire the beautiful grounds and taste their finest wine.

-The Hunter Valley is best known for Semillon, however, the Mediterranean climate in Hunter helps to produce top range Chardonnay and Shiraz too.
+The Hunter Valley is best known for Semillon, however, the Mediterranean climate in Hunter helps to produce top-range Chardonnay and Shiraz too.
 Apart from these grape varieties, Verdelho is the next prominent grape varietal you can find in any Hunter cellar door followed by Merlot, Pinot Noir, and Cabernet Sauvignon.
 Occasionally you will get a chance to taste a hybrid grape variety such as Chambourcin.

 When there are so many Hunter Valley wineries to choose from, how do you narrow it down?
 To help you choose which properties to visit during your next Sydney wine tasting trip, we rounded up a list of top Hunter Valley wineries.
-We have used the Sydney Royal Wine Show 2019 results and Royal Melbourne Wine 2018 Awards during this research of selecting top Hunter Valley wineries to visit in 2019/2020.
-Consideration only is given to Gold medal or special category winner for each entering class.
+We have used the Sydney Royal Wine Show 2019 results and Royal Melbourne Wine 2018 Awards during this research of selecting the top Hunter Valley wineries to visit in 2019/2020.
+Consideration only is given to the Gold medal or special category winner for each entering class.
 Read on to see which properties are sure to leave a lasting impression.

 Undoubtedly one of the most awarded Hunter Valley wineries and a must-visit on a winery tour.
 And our number 1 favourite cellar door in the Hunter Valley.
 McGuigan is one of the prestigious Hunter Valley wineries crowned for its reputation and long-standing.
-Winning the winemaker of the year four times at the International Wine Challenge in London demonstrates the quality of produce at McGuigan winery.
+Winning the winemaker of the year four times at the International Wine Challenge in London demonstrates the quality of produce at McGuigan Winery.
 In 1880, McGuigan winery started as a supplementary income to family-owned farm, however, they were the 4th largest Australian winemaker by 2002.

 If you visit McGuigan, we recommend you to try Bin 9000 Semillon.
 A must for a subtle white wine lover.
 This wine was crowned for its quality at the Sydney Royal Wine Show 2019.
 By winning Class 8 Gold, The Dr. Henry John Lindeman Memorial Perpetual Prize for Best Mature White – McGuigan Bin 9000 Semillon Class No. 8 / Cat No. 17, The NSW Department of Primary Industries James Busby Perpetual Trophy for Best NSW Wine – McGuigan Bin 9000 Semillon Class No. 8 / Cat No. 17.
 Lastly, the same series won the Best Semillon award at the Royal Melbourne Wine Show in 2018.